Bagging by Learning to Singulate Layers Using Interactive Perception: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose an approach for bagging by singulating layers using interactive perception.
-Experiments show that \bagging achieves significantly higher success rates over baselines for opening a bag, inserting items, and lifting the bag.
-In future work, we plan to apply this approach to related tasks such as packing and wrapping.
+Future directions include speeding up the pipeline, applying the approach to related tasks such as packing and wrapping, and studying scenarios where two sides of the bag stick together tightly.